What is a DOT inspection?

 How do I pass a DOT inspection?

 In theory, passing a DOT inspection is easy: Just keep your vehicle and paperwork in good order.
+Check out your truck before, during, and after each trip to make sure everything is in good working order.
 Staying on top of preventive maintenance can stop a lot of problems that will trigger a DOT problem before they even start.

 There are three results you can receive from a DOT inspection: